g4v4g4i/ArgABM/README.md

 If turned on: the deceptive agents form collaborative groups with other deceptive agents.
 If turned off, the deceptive agents are randomly distributed over the different collaborative groups.

+#### biased-deceptive-groups

+* type: slider

+To choose the number of groups of biased-deceptive agents.
+These agents stay on one theory (not the best) and do not share attacks on that theory.

 #### network-structure

 * type: chooser